Using the access information/credentials provided make sure you can log into to your:

 So recap what happened:

-) is configured in a way it can only download Collections from your Private Automation HubAs this collection is not part of the Execution Environment the Playbook uses, how did it work?
+default) is configured in a way it can only download Collections from your Private Automation HubAs this collection is not part of the Execution Environment the Playbook uses, how did it work?
 In this case is it was dynamically “added” to the Execution Environment at runtime.
 This behavior did already exist in Ansible Tower 3.8, and it still does work in automation controller.
 This means, you only have to build your own execution environment if your collection has additional Python or package dependencies.
 You can double check by looking at the details of the “source control update” job of your project and click on the “fetch galaxy collections from collections/requirements” task.

 Be able to manually configure private automation hub to synchronize content from Red Hat’s automation hub and Ansible Galaxy.